 Modern customers expect it, and your competitors offer it (or will).

-According to research by PPRO, 42% of US consumers state they would stop a purchase if their favorite payment method wasn’t available.
+According to research by Stripe, 85% of online customers state they would stop a purchase if their favorite payment method wasn’t available.
 Since each customer has their own unique preferences, businesses that only offer one method of payment are likely to inadvertently prevent or put off some shoppers from purchasing altogether.

 Businesses can remain competitive by starting to offer additional payment methods now (if they don’t already) to give themselves a leg up on the competition.
 Many businesses are already on top of making sure their customers can pay a few different ways, but those who don’t now will no doubt add more payment methods in the future to keep up within their industries.